 For flat roof extensions that feature a living roof, one of the most common solutions is to lay the covering onto a concrete roof.
 “The structure needs to hold at least 100kg per m², plus a snow load,” says Julian from Wallbarn.
 “Insulation is usually through rigid insulation boards laid either under the membrane as a warm roof design or above the membrane in an inverted waterproofing design.”

-A potential argument against the installation of flat roof extensions is their lower thermal efficiency compared with a pitched structure.
+A potential argument against the construction of flat roof extensions is their lower thermal efficiency compared with a pitched structure.
 “The latter can naturally accommodate more insulation, so is typically a more energy efficient option,” says James from Plus Rooms.

 However, with the right detailing, a horizontal setup is perfectly capable of beating the U-values (a measure of heat loss, where lower numbers indicate superior thermal performance) stipulated by Building Regulations – 0.18W/m²K or lower.